oroinc/documentation/user_doc/back_office/marketing/web_catalogs/create.rst

 ====================

 .. note::
-    See a short demo on `how to create a web catalog in OroCommerce <https://www.oroinc.com/orocommerce/media-library/create-web-catalog>`_, or keep reading the step-by-step guidance below.
+    See a short demo on |how to create a web catalog in OroCommerce|, or keep reading the step-by-step guidance below.

     .. raw:: html